What does out-of-pocket medical expense mean?

 A deductible is the amount of money you must pay out-of-pocket before your insurance company will start to cover your medical costs.
 Until you reach your deductible, you’re responsible for paying a certain amount of your healthcare expenses without the help of your insurer.

 Your health plan will outline your annual deductible.
-The amount will vary depending on your coverage’s metallic tier, health insurance company, and plan type.
-For example, the minimum annual deductible for a high deductible health plan (HDHP) in 2025 is $1,650 for individual coverage and $3,300 for family coverage1.
+The amount will vary depending on your coverage’s metallic tier (for individual and small group health plans), health insurance company, and plan type.
+Both high and low deductible health plans are available.

-Once you meet your deductible, your insurer will pay for a portion of covered medical services for the rest of the plan year.
+Once you meet your deductible, your insurer will pay a portion of covered medical services for the rest of the plan year.
 However, the Affordable Care Act (ACA) requires all health plans on the public exchange to cover 100% of certain preventive services even if you haven’t met your deductible.

-These preventive services include:
+These preventive care services include:

 • HIV screenings